 6. Add your design within the square and save it as an SVG-file.

 7. Put a piece of paper inside your Mr Beam.
 Of course, you can use any other material at hand, but we recommend using paper, as we only want to cut the outline as a positioning help, as quickly and cheaply as possible.

-8. Laser-cut a circle on the piece of paper.
+8. Next step is to laser-cut a circle on the piece of paper.
 It does not matter if the whole circle fits entirely on the paper, We are only using the paper as a tool for precise positioning of you actual object within the working area.

-Open Mr Beam Software in your browser and upload your file to your working area.
-Choose Paper as your material, and then skip engraving job for now.
+Open the Mr Beam Software in your browser and upload your file to your working area.
+Choose Paper as your material, and then skip the engraving job for now.
 To do this, drag and drop the two lines icon with the colour of your design to skip.
-Then proceed to cutting your red outline circle on the paper.
+Then proceed to cutting your coloured outline circle on the paper.
 Our example took 1 minute to laser-cut.

 9. Take your object and place it exactly on the cut outline of your paper.
 Please make sure nothing shifts at this point!